Sunday, May 31, 2026

 Our rebellious distrust of God is the core reason for ²pain, suffering, corruption, and death.

 God did not (and does not) cause evil or suffering.
-It is the organic result of our choosing to reject and walk away from Him; to live independent of Him and attempt to make life work without Him - the Source of life, love, and all things.
+It is the organic result of our choosing to reject and walk away from Him; to live independent of Him and attempt to make life work without Him who is the Source of life, love, and all things.
 If you turn off the light switch (or unscrew the lightbulb), the light goes out.
 The one who made the device - e.g. light switch - isn't the problem; the one who doesn't use the device as designed is.

 However, God uses the resulting pain of our disconnection to reveal to us that He is the ultimate Source of love, life, and all things.
+Pain itself is not good.
+But God uses it for good by showing us our need for Him who is not only good but best.
+He is best because He is the Source life.
+We were created to experience our highest good in and through a relationship with him.

 Pain does not have the last word regarding evil; God does.